Dean-Christian-Armada/web-api-example/README.md

 Steps:

 1.)
-In your terminal type https://github.com/django/django.git
+In your terminal type git clone https://github.com/Dean-Christian-Armada/web-api-example.git

 2.)
 Activate your virtual environment(not really necessary)